-n-c.
+a.c.
 A Hedge Committee will oversee the activities of this program.
 The Committee shall include the Chief Financial Officer, Director of Treasury, Assistant Executive Director Transit Assets, Chief the Vice President of Procurement, Inventory Management & Supplier Diversity.
-Oversight Hedge Committee will be to-determine whether a proposed transactionhedging strategy, of transactions is consistent with this Hedge Policy and review the performance of the hedging activity on a periodic basis.
-The Hedge Committee will meet no less than quarterly, and meeting minutes and Committee decisions will be documented and approved by the Committee.
+Oversight Hedge Committee will be to determine whether a proposed transaction hedging strategy, of transactions is consistent with this Hedge Policy and review the performance of the hedging activity on a periodic basis.
+The Hedge Committee will meet no less than quarterly, rand meeting minutes and Ceommittee decisions will be documented and approved by the Ceommittee.
 The

+Formatted: Font color: Red

+Formatted: Font color: Red

 Section 30.070 Hedging (effective 2/23/2001; revised 11/20/15; revised 6/25/2021)